 (vid-frame 1-92 / to E)

-In the flanking pilaster of the Custom-House facade & now accessed from the entry lobby of 19A there is a small wc which Eelco shares with Leen.
+In the flanking pilaster of the Custom-House facade and accessed from the 19A lobby, there is a small wc which Eelco shares with Leen.

 EELCO HOME: ITS 'FRONT FACADE' FROM ACROSS LEEN'S WORKSHOP 'FORECOURT'